Vitfpx/Front-end/projetos/JS/9. faq-accordion/faq-accordion-main/README-template.md

 Users should be able to:

+- Hide/Show the answer to a question when the question is clicked
+- Navigate the questions and hide/show answers using keyboard navigation alone
+- View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

 ### Screenshot